project-open-data/project-open-data.github.io/whitepapers/outlay.md

 ## Background

-The DATA Act requires agencies to report outlays by [appropriations account](/whitepapers/approp-agency-tas/), [program activity](/whitepapers/programactivity), and [object class](/whitepapers/objectclass/) for each of their congressionally created appropriations accounts.
+The DATA Act requires agencies to report outlays by [program activity](/whitepapers/programactivity), [object class](/whitepapers/objectclass/), and program activity by object class for each of their congressionally created appropriations accounts.
 Prior to the DATA Act, outlays on a government-wide basis have not been reported by program activity or object class.
 However, OMB publishes outlays by appropriations account on Line 3020 of the SF 133 _Reports on Budget Execution and Budgetary Resources_.
 Treasury publishes outlays in its _Treasury Combined Statement of Receipts, Outlays, and Balances of the United States Government_.
 In addition, other publications show government-wide outlays (though not by appropriations account, program activity, or object class.)

 ## Context